John J. Boccuzzi Park

 Environmental Education

-SoundWaters, an environmental education organization, has a long-term lease with exclusive rights to the marina and plans to eventually build a permanent facility with classroom space and other amenities.
+If you're interested in marine education, you'll be happy to know that SoundWaters, a respected environmental education organization, holds a long-term lease with exclusive rights to the marina.
+Their vision includes plans for a permanent facility with classroom space and additional amenities.

 All Features & Facilities